-There are a wide range of different ways that a person could end up needing to file a personal injury claim in Charlotte, North Carolina.
-There are medical mistakes, slip and fall accidents, defective products, automobile collisions, intentional assaults, and many other forms of personal injury that may occur.
+There is a wide range of different ways that a person could end up needing to file a personal injury claim in Charlotte, North Carolina.
+There are medical mistakes, slip, and fall accidents, defective products, automobile collisions, intentional assaults, and many other forms of personal injury that may occur.

 In some cases, these situations will involve criminal charges.
 In other cases, there will only be a civil claim or personal injury claim.
 In any event, if there is a criminal case, this may affect any civil claim that may be pursued.
 Today, we’ll look at some of the general questions that you may have about a Charlotte personal injury claim

 What Court Has Jurisdiction in Your North Carolina Personal Injury Claim?

 One of the first questions you’ll need to answer with a civil personal injury claim is which court has jurisdiction.
 If the damages are less than $25K, then you can pursue your claim in the District Court.
 However, if the damages are greater than $25K, then the Superior Court will have jurisdiction, and this is where you will file your claim.
 In circumstances where the at-fault driver is a resident of another state and your damages exceed $75K, then your case may end up in federal court.